-RESET encourages children to see science, technology, engineering and math as useful, relevant, and EXCITING—subjects that have a strong connection to their lives and to their futures.
+RESET encourages children to see STEM as useful, relevant, and EXCITING—subjects that have a strong connection to their lives and to their futures.
 Volunteers are challenged to find ways to motivate children to appreciate their world and how the sciences have improved their lives.
-We encourage volunteers to ask their assigned teachers whether and how the scientific method is presented.
-Advise students of learning that values “propitious mistakes” as first steps to future innovation and discovery.
+Advise students of the value of learning by trial and error as key to discovery and innovation.

 • The Field Trip—Learning by Doing

-The RESET program concludes with a field trip to a science museum, laboratory or other STEM-related site.
+The RESET classroom program concludes with a field trip to a science museum, laboratory or other STEM-related site.
 Volunteers often select venues that will reinforce the learning the children have experienced during their RESET sessions together.
 Some volunteers have taken their students to a college campus to observe students in a laboratory.
 You will want to discuss different possibilities with your teacher.
-You are responsible for making arrangements with the site the class will visit.
-You should do this early in your program, as you may need to make reservations weeks in advance.
+You are responsible for making arrangements with the staff at the site the class will visit.
+You should do this early in your program, as you may need to make reservations for the venue and transportation well in advance.

 The teacher is responsible for making arrangements for permission slips and chaperones.
-Please call or email the Volunteer Coordinator regarding the dates of the trip, what time you will need the bus at the school, the destination drop-off point, and when you will leave the site to return to the school.
-The Volunteer Coordinator will send you confirmation of the bus reservation.
-Provide your phone number, the phone number of the school, and the name of your teacher in case the bus driver needs to inform you of a delay in his or her arrival.
+Please call or email RESET staff regarding the dates of the trip, what time you will need the bus at the school, the destination drop-off point, and when you will leave the site to return to the school.
+RESET staff will send you confirmation of the bus reservation.
+Provide your phone number, the phone number of the school, and the name of your teacher in case the driver needs to inform you of a delay in bus arrival.

 Below is a list of some of RESET’s most popular field trip venues: